-CHEN Xiaohong will serve as our independent director starting from the SEC's declaration of effectiveness of our registration statement on Form F-1 of which this prospectus is a part.
+CHEN Xiaohong has served as our independent director since August 2020.
 Ms. Chen is the Founding and Managing Partner of H Capital.
 Before founding H Capital in 2014, Ms. Chen served as a Managing Director at Tiger Global responsible for its investment activities in China.
 Prior to that, Ms. Chen was at Joyo.com in 2004 for eight months serving as VP of Business Development and from 1994 to 2004 at Veronis Suhler Stevenson, lastly serving as a Managing Director.
 Ms. Chen currently serves on the board of directors of a number of private companies.
 Ms. Chen received her B.A. in History from Peking University in 1992 and a Master's degree in Library Science from Rutgers University in 1994.